 and click Create new template

-.
-Here you will find the list of problems that can be enabled/disabled.
-The enabled ones will apply to your CI job.
+Here you will find the list of problem analyzers that can be enabled/disabled.

 Once you disable the ones that you do not want to be applied, and give the template a name, you can go ahead and save the template.